 Based out of Geneva, Switzerland, Foster Wheeler in an international company that supplies products for engineering, power, and power management companies.
-According to its official website, Foster Wheeler operates under two different business groups: The Global Power Group and The Global Engineering and Construction (E&C) Group.
-Although the company is still in operations today, its past use of asbestos resulted in thousands of mesothelioma lawsuits and other asbestos-related claims.
+Although the company is still in operations today, its past use of asbestos has resulted in a multitude of mesothelioma lawsuits and other asbestos-related claims.

 Foster Wheeler History

-Despite its growth and success, Foster Wheeler placed thousands of people at risk of life-threatening diseases by using asbestos in its products.
+Despite its growth and success, Foster Wheeler placed people at risk of life-threatening diseases by using asbestos in its products.
 Consequently, the company started facing a myriad of asbestos-related lawsuits.

 Foster Wheeler Lawsuits

-Although Foster Wheeler faced thousands of asbestos-related lawsuits, the following case is one of the more prominent claims, and an example of what Foster Wheeler faced as employees and contractors came forward after developing illnesses such as malignant mesothelioma and asbestos-related lung cancer.
+Although Foster Wheeler faced numerous asbestos-related lawsuits, the following case is one of the more prominent claims.
+It’s a prime example of what Foster Wheeler faced as employees and contractors came forward after developing fatal illnesses.

 “We are gratified to have the jury acknowledge the substantial effect of this terrible disease on a very deserving man and wife, and that Foster Wheeler failed to demonstrate a colorable government contractor affirmative defense,” said Todak’s attorney.
 “Juries have a keen ability to sort out right from wrong.”